denten-books/plain-text/4-sign.md

 It reappears again on the screen or page already "processed," that is, altered by the intervention of the "control unit."
 Writing or reading on a device can thus no longer remain a solitary activity.
-Machine operators far removed from the site of interpretation intervene to mediate the encounter between reader/writer, and text.
+Machine operators far removed from the site of interpretation intervene to mediate the encounter between reader, writer, and text.

 The consequences of that intervention are immense.
 With time, supplemental "control characters" designed to format documents fuse with programming